swallowsoul/RevertForm/README.md

-ValorWorgen
+RevertForm
 ---

 #### Reclaim your humanity!

 Features
- - Keeps track if you are currently at risk of fleas.
- - In any situation where Two Forms is usable, pressing your "Toggle Sheath" (default Z) key will return you to human.
+ - In any situation where Two Forms\Visage is usable, pressing your "Toggle Sheath" (default Z) key will return you to human/visage form.

 Macros/Addons
- - Can be called from a macro using: /click ValorWorgenButton LeftButton 1
+ - Can be called from a macro using: /click RevertFormButton LeftButton 1
- - Sets "ValorWorgenForm" as a boolean global.
+ - Sets "RevertForm" as a boolean global.